David Hegarty: Concert organist

-When Hegarty came to San Francisco in 1976 he began performing at eclectic venues: a piano bar some nights, an East Bay pizza parlor on other nights, substituting at the Castro Theatre when he could, and of course church on Sundays.
+When Hegarty came to San Francisco in 1976 he began performing at eclectic venues: a piano bar some nights, an East Bay pizza parlor on other nights, substituting at the Castro Theatre when he could, and church on Sundays.
 Some evenings between sets in a piano bar he would race to the Castro Theatre to play an intermission, then rush back to the piano bar for his next set.
 In a biopic Hegarty recalled the first time that he played at the Castro Theatre in 1976:

 The Castro's Theme song for as long as I can remember has been San Francisco, the title song from the 1936 movie.
 I remember the first time that I substituted here I had to have someone hum it to me so I could jot it down having just come in from Ohio, and I managed to play it that night.
 Since then I don't know how many thousands of times I have played it, but it just seems to capture the essence of San Francisco and this Theatre and I never tire of it.
 And I hope that the audience doesn't either.

 After two years of playing at the Castro Theatre as a substitute, Hegarty joined the Castro Theatre as staff organist in 1978.
 In addition to his work at the Castro, Hegarty was named a staff organist at Palo Alto's Stanford Theatre in 1998, and in the same year became a regular recitalist at the California Palace of the Legion of Honor, presenting monthly pops concerts on the E.M.
 Skinner Organ.
-His concert tours have taken him all across America, and even around the coast of South America (as an organist for Prudential Lines South American Cruises).
-He has performed in many of the most prestigious concert venues in the United States including Kennedy Center, Davies Symphony Hall, the Crystal Cathedral, and Grace Cathedral.
+His concert tours have taken him all across America and around the coast of South America (as an organist for Prudential Lines South American Cruises).
+He has performed in many concert venues in the United States including the Kennedy Center, Davies Symphony Hall, the Crystal Cathedral, and Grace Cathedral.
 Hegarty is appreciated by audiences and critics alike.
 Paul Hume of The Washington Post described Hegarty as "one of the best."